Some important developments, but uncertainty remains

 - have mechanisms in place that an individual can access to enforce the protection of their personal information.

-This approach is similar in effect to the 'adequacy decision' mechanism in the GDPR and would be a welcome development.
-To date, the OAIC has been resisting providing a 'white list' of jurisdictions to which offshore disclosure is permitted, leaving assessment of the adequacy of overseas legal frameworks to individual entities considering offshore disclosure.
+This approach is similar in effect to the 'adequacy decision' mechanism in the GDPR and is a welcome development.
+To date, the OAIC had been resisting providing a 'white list' of jurisdictions to which offshore disclosure is permitted, leaving assessment of the adequacy of overseas legal frameworks to individual entities considering offshore disclosure.

 Relevantly, the Minister cannot prescribe an overseas jurisdiction unless its privacy laws would enable Australian individuals to enforce the protection of their personal information.
 This may limit how many offshore jurisdictions can be white-labelled in practice.